johbry17/DC-AirBnB-SQL-Database/DESIGN.md

 * What is the purpose of your database?

-The database is for managing and analyzing data on AirBnB lisitngs in Washington, DC.
+Data analysis.
+The database is for managing and analyzing data on AirBnB listings in Washington, DC.
 It's for use in a Jupyter notebook exploratory data analysis, a Tableau explanatory data analysis, and a web dashboard.
 I built it in PostgreSQL.
 It contains the data necessary for a JavaScript map in the web dashboard.
 It supports functionalities like viewing the individual listings on a map, understanding host behavior, and analyzing reviews, availability, and pricing.
+As such, it will be read-only for the general user, with myself commiting any updates.

 * Which people, places, things, etc. are you including in the scope of your database?